 Cloud accounting effectively eradicates all the above scenarios.
 You aren’t dependent upon making sure your bookkeeper backs up your data regularly, or ensuring that you have multiple disaster recovery strategies to prevent loss of data.

 - Your data is stored directly by your software provider.

 - Software is always the latest version.

 - Accessibility from any laptop or PC or smart ‘phone.

 What to consider when choosing your cloud accounting solution

 It is a good idea to put together some questions when assessing which cloud accounting solution is most appropriate for your business.
 Below are some suggestions that you may wish to ask:

 - Can you import data from your previous accounting system?
-Most will enable some sort of csv/text file import, so that you don’t have to recreate hundreds of customers and suppliers (like you can with Sage One Accounts).
+Most will enable some sort of csv/text file import, so that you don’t have to recreate hundreds of customers and suppliers.

 - What training is provided?
 Many have online training via webinars, some will even provide training directly or offer training courses via your accountancy practice.